 - programs and services specifically for international students that will help to ease your adjustment to university life and culture

 - ways to connect with other international students

-- Writing and Study Skills workshops(workshops designed to help students improve their writing and study skills)
+- Attend a Writing or Study Skills workshop (workshops designed to help students improve their writing and study skills)